Living the (Fever) Dream

 My husband, bless his heart, kept wanting to open the blinds and “let the sun shine in” like we were filming a ding-dang vitamin commercial.

-Meanwhile, I’m hissing from under my blankets like my dearly departed demon cat, Molly; just close the blinds and back away slowly, I implore you.
+Meanwhile, I’m hissing from under my blankets like a vampire; just close the blinds and back away slowly, I implore you.

 But the Balkan Storm, saint that he is, pressed on and made me homemade chicken soup.
-Not the canned stuff either, but actual chicken, veggies, herbs - even his broth is always from scratch.
+Not the canned stuff but actual chicken, veggies, and herbs - even his broth is always made from scratch.

 (Yes, I’m bragging.
 Marry someone who cooks with love, it’ll change your life.)